Protocol architecture

 Challenge and dispute resolution

 Bitcoin's native scripts cannot directly verify ZK proofs.
-Verification happens through the BABE construction: a Bitcoin-script-only technique that uses pre-committed garbled circuits (from BABE setup) and WOTS commitments to enforce the proof's correctness using only Bitcoin's existing primitives.
-Two challenge paths cover the two adversarial scenarios.
+Verification happens through the BABE construction, which uses pre-committed garbled circuits and WOTS commitments to enforce proof correctness using only Bitcoin's existing script primitives.
+Two cases matter: an invalid claim and an invalid challenge.

-• The claimer broadcasts the Claim and Assert transactions as usual.
-The Assert commits WOTS signatures of an invalid proof.
+- The claimer broadcasts the Claim and Assert transactions.
+The Assert transaction commits WOTS signatures of an invalid proof.

-• A Universal Challenger or Application Vault Keeper detects the invalid proof and replays it under the BABE input labels established during peg-in.
-They broadcast ChallengeAssertX/Y on Bitcoin.
-The depositor can also broadcast this challenge directly using their own BABE artifacts if no other challenger acts.
+- A Universal Challenger, relevant Vault Keeper, or the depositor detects the invalid proof and replays it under the BABE input labels established during peg-in.
+They broadcast a challenge transaction on Bitcoin.

-• The claimer cannot reveal a refuting secret because no valid proof exists.
-They cannot post a WronglyChallenged response.
+- The claimer cannot reveal a refuting secret because no valid proof exists.
+They cannot post a wrongly challenged transaction.

-• After the disprove timelock (timelockChallengeAssert = 108 BTC blocks, approximately 18 hours on the public testnet) expires, the challenger broadcasts NoPayout, finalizing the dispute.
-The claimer's bond is forfeited; the malicious claim is permanently blocked.
+- After the disprove timelock (108 BTC blocks, approximately 18 hours on the public testnet) expires, the challenger broadcasts a no-payout transaction, finalizing the dispute.
+The claimer's bond is forfeited and the invalid claim is blocked.

-• The claimer extracts the witness from the ChallengeAssert transaction and decrypts the output label.
+- The claimer extracts the witness from the challenge transaction and decrypts the output label.

-• The claimer broadcasts a WronglyChallenged transaction revealing the recovered label.
-This is only possible if the claim was truly valid; the garbled circuit construction makes it computationally infeasible otherwise.
+- The claimer broadcasts a wrongly challenged transaction revealing the recovered label.
+This is only possible if the claim was valid; the garbled circuit construction makes it computationally infeasible otherwise.

-• After the assert timelock (timelockAssert) expires, the claimer broadcasts the Payout transaction.
+- After the assert timelock expires, the claimer broadcasts the Payout transaction.
 The BTC is released as expected.
 The challenger's bond is forfeited.

 Timelock parameters